sadmanca/aps105/README.md

 head [] -> NULL
 ```

-Q: How can we insert a new node in a linked list? {.lr}k
+Q: How can we insert a new node in a linked list? {.lr}

 A: We can simply point the `*next` pointer of the previous node to the inserted node and point the `*next` pointer of the current node to the node that the previous one pointed to. {.lg}